pkavukalai/LibraryManagementSystem/LibraryManagementSystem/Readme.md

 4. Follow the instructions displayed in the console.
 5. To stop the application, press the stop button.

-**Package structure :**
+**Package structure :**<br>
-com.library.managementsystem : base package
+_com.library.managementsystem :_ base package <br>
-controller : has controller class.
-This reads the user operations and perform actions. operations : This has OperationsFactory class to create the Operation object.
+_controller :_ has controller class.
+This reads the user operations and perform actions.<br>
+_operations :_ This has OperationsFactory class to create the Operation object.
-             This also has operations grouped as admin, display, user, authentication based on functionalities. session : has SessionManagement class to save the active user in the session. authorization : has AuthorizationUtil class to check whether the user is authorised to perform specific operation. entities : has Book and User entity classes. repositories : has Book, User and inventory repository classes with data access functions.
+             This also has operations grouped as admin, display, user, authentication based on functionalities.<br>
+_session :_ has SessionManagement class to save the active user in the session.<br>
+_authorization :_ has AuthorizationUtil class to check whether the user is authorised to perform specific operation.<br>
+_entities :_ has Book and User entity classes.<br>
+_repositories :_ has Book, User and inventory repository classes with data access functions.<br>

 **Database Info :**
 _Note :_